kas-catholic/confessit-web/code_of_conduct.md

 This addendum is not intended to modify the Contributor Covenant above, but to clarify it within the context of ConfessIt.
-By its nature, ConfessIt is a religious tool designed specifically for Catholics, and we strive to ensure the tool adheres to the [teachings of the Catholic church][CCC].
+By its nature, ConfessIt is a religious tool designed specifically for Catholics, and we strive to ensure the tool adheres to the [teachings of the Catholic church][ccc].
 This does not change our adherence to the Contributor Covenant above.
 We welcome contributions from everyone.
 In particular, our community is _harassment free for everyone, regardless of religion_ -- Catholic or not.
 Harassment is never acceptable.
 To